-The data explored in this report suggests that Gold Coast have high rates of emergency department presentations and potentially preventable hospitalisation rates.
+The data explored in this report suggests that Gold Coast have high rates of emergency department presentations among higher acuity categories and potentially preventable hospitalisation rates.
 However, residents also appear to have access and positive interactions with primary care services, particularly during the after-hours period, at higher rates than the national average.